simeononsecurity/simeononsecurity.ch/content/articles/dagshell-orbic-rcl400-custom-firmware-guide-2026/index.en.md

 **Why This Happens**:
 - Certificate is **self-signed** (not from trusted CA like Let's Encrypt)
 - Your device doesn't have the root certificate in its trust store
-- This is **expected behavior** for custom firmware
+- *This is **expected behavior** for custom firmware, not a sign of compromise*

-**Is It Actually Secure?**:
+**Is Connection Actually Secure?**:
 - **YES** - Connection IS encrypted with **TLS 1.2+**
-- Data can't be intercepted
+- Data cannot be intercepted
-- Just not "chain-trusted" to a public CA
+- *The certificate is simply not "chain-trusted" to a public CA — the encryption is real*

 **Optional**: Install `root.der` in your device's trust store to eliminate warning